Table Of Contents

 - Open primary tissue approximation repair

 The first three types all require mesh for hernia mesh device surgeries.
-The last type, the open tissue approximation, is usually described by the particular surgical technique: Shouldice, Bassini, or McVay.
+The last type, the open tissue approximation, is usually described by a particular surgical technique: Shouldice, Bassini, or McVay.

 When Hernia Repair Surgery is Necessary